 To reduce maintenance it is possible to use a pond mat system, where pipe is connected to mats and submerged to the bottom of an open water source such as a lake.

-Case study: Kiln Cottage, St Austell How one self-builder found a cost effective heating solution which would have otherwise flowed right past his door.
+Ground Source Review: Kiln Cottage, St Austell.
+How one self-builder found a cost effective heating solution which would have otherwise flowed right past his door.

 Open Loop Systems Application Information Sheet Version 5